Geology Hand Lens - Folding Pocket Magnifier

-|The "hand lens" or "folding pocket magnifier" is one of the basic tools used by almost every field geologist.
+|The "hand lens" or "folding pocket magnifier" is one of the basic tools used by almost every geologist.|

-Hand Lens - Folding Pocket Magnifier
+Hand Lens - Folding Pocket Magnifier (10x)

 Many field geologists use a hand lens so frequently that they wear it on a lanyard or cord around their neck.
-Some tuck the lens into their button-down shirt pocket when not in use.
-The rock hammer, hand lens, topographic map, field notebook and Brunton compas are the most basic tools of a field geologist.
+Some tuck the lens into their button-down shirt pocket when it is not in use.
+The rock hammer, hand lens, camera, topographic map, field notebook, and Brunton compass are the most basic tools of a field geologist.

 Get one for the field and one for your desk!

 |The Gfeller leather lanyard has a multitude of uses.
 It is the perfect way to carry a hand lens around your neck.|

 Soft Leather Lanyards

 The Gfeller lanyard is a favorite way to carry a hand lens, keys, or other frequently used small tools.
 Attach your handlens and wear it around your neck.
-The 3/8" wide neck strap is made of very soft leather that will be almost unnoticable on your neck.
+The 3/8" wide neck strap is made of very soft leather that will be almost unnoticeable on your neck.
 The 42" length strap has an adjusting slide that allows you to customize the working length and fit.
+(Hand lens available above!)

-Some people use the lanyards to carry keys, a knife or other small frequently-used tools.
+Some people use the lanyards to carry keys, a knife or other small frequently used tools.
 Attach the lanyard to your belt loop and carry your keys or knife in your pocket.
 Just grab the lanyard and gently pull the keys from your pocket.